E-xyza/zigler/guides/04-nif_options.md

 it will check that `beam.allocator` has cleared all of its contents at the end of the function call, and if that hasn't happened, it raises.

+Note that this is currently not supported in windows builds.

 ```elixir
 defmodule LeakCheckTest do
   use ExUnit.Case, async: true